particle-iot/docs/src/content/reference/ios.md

 ## License

-Particle Cloud SDK and Particle Device Setup library is available under the Apache License 2.0.
-See the LICENSE file for more info.
+Particle Cloud SDK and Particle Device Setup library are available under the Apache License 2.0.